wooheaven/DeepLearning-Study/02_SNU_ReInforcement_Learning/02_RL_by_Python_and_Keras/02_ch02/01_MDP/10_Discount_Factor.md

 ```

 # Discounting and Compounding
-Discounting is a way to compute the PresentValue from FuctureValue and DiscoutRate
+Discounting is a way to compute the PresentValue from FuctureValue and DiscoutRate.
 FV ---Discounting--> $`PV = function(FV, DF)`$

-Compounding is a way to compute the FuctureValue from PresentValue and CompoundInterestRate
+Compounding is a way to compute the FuctureValue from PresentValue and CompoundInterestRate.
 PV ---Compounding--> $`FV = function(PV, CF)`$

 # Discounting and Compounding Example